JPElectron/18v40vBatteryAdapter/README.md

 <hr style="border: 1px; height: 1px; background: #AAAAAA;">

-Dual **18v INLINE to 40v** is verified to work in the following tools...
+Dual **18v INLINE to 40v** is verified to work in the following tools...<br>
+(note I am no longer offering this version as it's awkward to insert and hold most tools, consider a corded version where you put the batteries in a backpack instead)

    - RY404013 = Blower 650 CFM, 160 MPH (Brushless)
    - RY404015 = Blower/Vacuum 600CFM (but impedes usage of the front adjustable handle)